Legal services for immigrants in Germany. Digital, personal, and clear.

 partner and lawyer (Advokat)

 Educated in law in Russia, with training at an international law firm in Germany.
-Over 15 years of legal experience — from heading the legal department of an insurance company to advising on IT projects, private law,
+Over 16 years of legal experience — from heading the legal department of an insurance company to advising on IT projects, private law, and compliance.

 learn more about Denis